 The Office of Economic Opportunity reserves the right to negotiate terms of the grant agreement with prospective grantees prior to grant execution.
-This may include refinement of the project outcomes, services provided, and costs covered under the grant agreement.
+This may include refinement of the project outcomes, services provided, project start date, and costs covered under the grant agreement.

-HOUSING OPPORTUNITY GRANT PROGRAM, ELIGIBLE PROJECT TYPES FOR EXISTING GRANTEES
+ELIGIBLE PROJECT TYPES FOR EXISTING GRANTEES